Web Application Stack

-The app uses ReactiveCocoa/ReactiveSwift for data binding and asynchronous communication throughout the app.
-For networking, we use a combination of REST APIs backed by Alamofire, and GraphQL APIs backed by Apollo.
+We use both UIKit and SwiftUI where appropriate to create a great user experience.
+The app leverages Apple's Combine framework for data binding and asynchronous communication throughout the app.
+For networking we use a combination of REST and GraphQL APIs.

 The Doximity app is written in 100% Kotlin.
 We follow the Clean Architecture approach, adhering to SOLID principles.
-We use a custom architecture on the view layer utilizing Jetpack components and databinding.
+We make ample use of Jetpack libraries throughout the app.
+While we traditionally used databinding on the view layer, we are currently migrating our entire UI to Jetpack Compose.
 On the networking layer, we use Kotlin Coroutines to interface with Doximity’s GraphQL API.
-We strive to provide ample unit test coverage using JUnit and Mockito.
-In addition, we use Firebase Test Lab to run our Espresso instrumentation tests.
+We strive to provide ample unit test coverage using JUnit and Mockk.
+In addition, we use Firebase Test Lab to run our Espresso and Compose instrumentation tests.

 Doximity relies on Python's powerful data libraries such as pandas, scikit-learn, gensim, and nltk.
 We also leverage Apache Spark (PySpark), Jupyter, GraphX, and Spark ML.
 Our centralized warehouse is powered by Snowflake, and our models and transforms run within Docker containers scheduled through Airflow.